pyca/cryptography/docs/hazmat/primitives/asymmetric/serialization.rst

     .. method:: valid_principals(valid_principals)

         :param valid_principals: A list of principals that the certificate is valid for.
-This is not a required value, but if not provided the certificate is valid for any principal.
+This is a required value unless :meth:`valid_for_all_principals` has been called.
         :type valid_principals: list[bytes]

+    .. method:: valid_for_all_principals()

+        Marks the certificate as valid for all principals.
+This cannot be set if principals have been added via :meth:`valid_principals`.

     .. method:: valid_after(valid_after)